 - 3/4 cup mushroom or vegetable stock (low-sodium, if possible)

-- Place the potatoes in a medium pot, add enough water to cover by 2 inches, and a teaspoon of salt.
+- Place the potatoes in a medium pot, add a teaspoon of salt, and enough water to cover by 2 inches.
 Close tightly with a lid and bring to a boil.
 Reduce the heat to low and simmer with the lid ajar until the potatoes can be pierced easily with a fork, about 15 minutes.
 Drain and return the potatoes to the pot.
 Mash the potatoes until smooth.
 Add the milk and 1 tablespoon of the oil and mash again to incorporate.
-Taste and season with salt, if needed.
+Taste and adjust the seasonings, if needed.
 Cover and set aside.

 - Preheat the oven to 375°F.